austinche/sidejob/README.md

 * Jobs have any number of input and output ports
 * A job can have any number of child jobs
 * Each job has at most one parent job
-* Arbitrary metadata or state can be stored with each job
+* Any object that can be JSON encoded can be stored as metadata

 Jobs can have a number of different status.
 The statuses and possible status transitions:
 * -> queued